-One of the key principles of the GDPR is transparency.
+One of the key principles of the UK's data protection legislation (and, in particular, the UK GDPR) is transparency.
 Closely linked with

 this is the Right to be Informed.
 Individual data subjects must be given

 certain pieces of key information about your collection, processing, and

 holding of their personal data and must be given that information in a

 Given the sheer weight of the privacy information required, providing it to

 individuals in a manner that is easy to digest can be a daunting task.